tinisikumeh/Studiorama/README.md

 ---------How To Play-------------

 Up: Moves the designer up.

 Down: Moves the designer down.

 Left: Moves the store owner left.

 Right: Moves the store owner right.

-A: Pick up clothing when in front of table/take order when in front of a customer.
-B: Gives clothing to customer when in front of customer
-Select: navigate through game state.
+A (will be button Z on laptop): Pick up clothing when in front of table/take order when in front of a customer.
+B: Gives clothing to customer when in front of customer Select: navigate through game state.

 words of advice: don't take to long to full fill a customers order :)